ahle-pro/sbt_cm/docs/user_manual.md

 |--------------------------------------------|------|---|
 | https://www.scientificbraintrainingpro.fr/ | Fail |   |

  NOTE: after login, the site automatically changes to HTTPS protocol.
-It should be MANUALLY changed to HTTP for working.
+It should be MANUALLY changed to HTTP for working by typing in web address bar.

  Useful information:
  [How to know HTTPS or HTTP in browser ?](https://www.howtogeek.com/292076/how-do-you-view-ssl-certificate-details-in-google-chrome/)